whilerahul/Induction-program-/README.md

 ✨ This idea made us pause and reflect — maybe solving equations or experimenting in the lab isn't just academics... maybe it's our way of understanding something bigger.

+### 🧠 11:00 AM – 1:00 PM | **“Universal Human Values” by Dr. Priya Darshini Ma’am**

+This one went *deeper than expected*.

+👩‍🏫 **Discussion Points:**
+- How **values shape our relationships**, choices, and life path
+- The difference between **what we want vs. what we really need**
+- The importance of being a good human before being a good professional

+> 📝 “**Being successful means nothing if you're not grounded in values.**”
+> — A quote that stayed with me

+---

+### 💬 Reflection

+Today was calm but **heavy in meaning**.
+It reminded me that we’re not just here to earn a degree — but to **grow as people**.
+Not every lecture needs to be flashy — some just make you pause and reflect.
+And that’s powerful.

+---

+**🌱 One value at a time, one day at a time.**